zeta-chain/docs/docs/about/token-utility/distribution.md

 | Core Contributors       | 22.50%     | 472,500,000 | Starting 6 months after launch, for a period of 6 months, 1/18 will be unlocked per month.
 After 12 months, 1/36 will be unlocked monthly for 24 months.                         |
 | Purchasers and Advisors | 16.00%     | 336,000,000 | Starting 6 months after launch, for a period of 6 months, 1/18 will be unlocked per month.
 After 12 months, 1/36 will be unlocked monthly for 24 months.                         |

 Holders who have locked ZETA may use the ZETA to stake to validators in order to provide security to the network and validate transactions.
+Locked ZETA may only be staked, not used for any other purposes.
+Some third parties may count staked ZETA as part of circulating supply.
+The amount of locked tokens that are staked is dynamic, and the total live amount of staked tokens can be found by querying the blockchain or viewing a relevant explorer.
+Different parties may employ different methodologies for calculating or tracking circulating, staked, or total token supply.

 # User Growth Pool